exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 - '\f' => <form feed> character
 - '\v' => <vertical tab> character

-White spaces between the option value and the terminating ";" shall remain.
+White spaces between the option value and the terminating ";" shall be interpreted as part of the value.

 Needs: dsn